Code-Institute-Submissions/mabin9527-Bakery-Store/README.md

 2. Select Pages on the left side hand
 3. Select Branch: master for the source
 4. After the webpage refreshes automaticaly you will se a ribbon on the top saying: "Your site is published at https://mabin9527.github.io/Bakery-Store/"

+## Credits

+### Media

+- [Slider1](assets/images/Slider1.jpg): Photo by <a href="https://www.pexels.com/photo/cake-chocolate-cream-crepe-264939/">Pixabay</a> on <a href="https://www.pexels.com/zh-cn/search/cake/">Pexels</a>
+- [Slider2](assets/images/Slider2.jpg): Photo by <a href="https://www.pexels.com/photo/photo-of-cake-2928378/">Cats Coming</a> on <a href="https://www.pexels.com/zh-cn/search/cake/">Pexels</a>
+- [Slider3](assets/images/Slider3.jpg): Photo by <a href="https://www.pexels.com/photo/shallow-focus-photo-of-sliced-cake-on-black-ceramic-tray-1860203/">Valeria Boltneva</a> on <a href="https://www.pexels.com/zh-cn/search/cake/">Pexels</a>
+- [Slider4](assets/images/Slider4.jpg): Photo by <a href="https://www.pexels.com/photo/sliced-cake-on-plate-291528/">Abhinav Goswami</a> on <a href="https://www.pexels.com/zh-cn/search/cake/">Pexels</a>
+- [Dashborard1](assets/images/Dashboard1.jpg): Photo by <a href="https://www.pexels.com/photo/cake-decorated-with-berries-4686833/">cottonbro studio</a> on <a href="https://www.pexels.com/zh-cn/search/cake/">Pexels</a>
+- [Special](assets/images/Special.jpg): Photo by <a href="https://www.pexels.com/photo/berries-blueberries-cake-cream-236804/">Pixabay</a> on <a href="https://www.pexels.com/zh-cn/search/cake/">Pexels</a>
+- [red-velvet-cake](assets/images/red-velvet-cake.jpeg): Photo from <a href="https://thenaturalbakery.ie/product-category/cakes/"> The Natural Bakery </a>
+- [oreo-cake](assets/images/oreo-cake.jpeg): Photo from <a href="https://thenaturalbakery.ie/product-category/cakes/"> The Natural Bakery </a>
+- [coffee-birthday-cake](assets/images/coffee-birthday-cake.jpeg): Photo from <a href="https://thenaturalbakery.ie/product-category/cakes/"> The Natural Bakery </a>
+- [vanilla-buttercream](assets/images/vanilla-buttercream.jpeg): Photo from <a href="https://thenaturalbakery.ie/product-category/cakes/"> The Natural Bakery </a>
+- [biscoff-cake](assets/images/biscoff-cake.jpeg): Photo from <a href="https://thenaturalbakery.ie/product-category/cakes/"> The Natural Bakery </a>
+- [black-forest-cake](assets/images/black-forest-cake.jpeg): Photo from <a href="https://thenaturalbakery.ie/product-category/cakes/"> The Natural Bakery </a>
+- [happy-birthday-cake](assets/images/happy-birthday-cake.jpeg): Photo from <a href="https://thenaturalbakery.ie/product-category/cakes/"> The Natural Bakery </a>
+- [kinder-bueno-cake](assets/images/kinder-bueno-cake.jpeg): Photo from <a href="https://thenaturalbakery.ie/product-category/cakes/"> The Natural Bakery </a>
+- [Guinness-Bread](assets/images/Guinness-Bread.jpeg): Photo from <a href="https://thenaturalbakery.ie/product-category/breads/"> The Natural Bakery </a>
+- [Large-Honey-Spelt](assets/images/Large-Honey-spelt.jpeg): Photo from <a href="https://thenaturalbakery.ie/product-category/breads/"> The Natural Bakery </a>
+- [Large-Multigrain-Pan](assets/images/Large-Multigrain-Pan.jpeg): Photo from <a href="https://thenaturalbakery.ie/product-category/breads/"> The Natural Bakery </a>
+- [Large-White-Pan](assets/images/Large-White-Pan.jpeg): Photo from <a href="https://thenaturalbakery.ie/product-category/breads/"> The Natural Bakery </a>
+- [Sourdough](assets/images/Sourdough.jpeg): Photo from <a href="https://thenaturalbakery.ie/product-category/breads/"> The Natural Bakery </a>
+- [White-Turnover](assets/images/White-Turnover.jpeg): Photo from <a href="https://thenaturalbakery.ie/product-category/breads/"> The Natural Bakery </a>
+- [Wholemeal-Pan](assets/images/Wholemeal-Pan.jpeg): Photo from <a href="https://thenaturalbakery.ie/product-category/breads/"> The Natural Bakery </a>
+- [Round-Brown-Soda](assets/images/Round-Brown-Soda.jpeg): Photo from <a href="https://thenaturalbakery.ie/product-category/breads/"> The Natural Bakery </a>
+- [bg-image](assets/images/bg-image.jpg): Photo by <a href="https://www.pexels.com/photo/shallow-focus-photography-of-chocolate-cupcakes-1028714/">Acharaporn Kamornboonyarush</a> on <a href="https://www.pexels.com/zh-cn/search/cake/">Pexels</a>

+### Code

+Part of CSS code for carousel was referenced form cloud.tencent.com article no.1774625, which is clean and powerful.

+## Acknowledgements

+There were many chanllenges ahead of me when I digged into my first project.
+I was struggled with complicated webpages when I try different media query.
+Here I want to thank my mentor Martina who suggested me to remove some complex and unnecessary contents, which helps me a lot.
+Besides, efficient and sufficient feedback supported me to finish project 1.